commuun/crudible/README.md

 ### View helpers

 In your views you can use several helpers to easily access your controller's resources.
-For full documentation, check the Crudible::Helper class, but here are the most commonly used ones:
+For full documentation, check the Crudible::Helper class.

+Some examples:

-* `resources` available in all actions and gives you the full collection of resources, primarily for use in the `index` view.
+* `resources` gives you the full collection, mainly for the `index` view.
 * `resource` the current resource as used in the `show` and `edit` views.
 * `human_resource_name` the localized name of the current resource
 * `human_resource_names` the pluralized version

 An example of an index view built (in HAML) using crudible

+    -# app/views/blogs/index.html.haml
     %p= new_resource_link

     %table